 At first Dropcam (now Nest) wasn’t recognizing my Wi-Fi but a help prompt instructed me to disconnect any other baby monitors because of interference and hallelujah, it started working!
 Within a few minutes, I was using my Wi-Fi network to watch live stream video of my baby on my iPhone which was pretty awesome.

 It’s definitely high quality video which comes with night vision and zoom.
 Plus, there is cloud video recording so you can review footage and even make clips if you want.
 There is also an option to talk to your baby.
 You will pay more for all this swanky technology.
 The Nest camera currently sells for between $194 to $199 on Amazon.

 It doesn’t really come more portable than this.
 My husband works nights so in the morning I leave him and the baby sleeping in the house while I walk the other kids to the bus stop.
 It was very cool to just pull my phone out of my pocket at the bus stop and check in on the baby.
 This would also be a great monitor to have for peace of mind when you leave your child with a babysitter.

 I was able to turn the live stream on and off on my phone.
 At one point, I turned the video back on and the crib was empty.
 I had a small heart attack because I just put my 5-month-old in the crib but it turned out to be old video and quickly corrected to a picture of my sleeping son.
-I even got an email from Dropcam when my baby monitor had been offline for 30 minutes.
+I even got an email from Dropcam (now Nest) when my baby monitor had been offline for 30 minutes.
 Yup.
 Pretty cool.

 Because the DropCam runs through Wi-Fi, as with all wireless network devices, it’s important for security purposes to create a very strong password to prevent any outside tampering (although rare and unlikely).